 Dr. Gelberg is a family physician, health services researcher, and professor in UCLA's Department of Family Medicine and School of Public Health.
 She is an elected member of the Institute of Medicine of the National Academy of Sciences, co-director of the UCLA Wireless Health Institute, and associate director of the UCLA Primary Care Research Fellowship.
 Her current research focuses on clinical trials to promote healthy lifestyle change in low income populations using leading behavior change methodologies supported by wireless technology.
 Over the past 2 decades, Dr. Gelberg has conducted community-based health services research to improve the health of our nation's most vulnerable populations, and has developed the art and science of collecting data under the most difficult field conditions, including the shelters, meal programs, parks, streets, and busy community health centers of Los Angeles County.
 Dr. Gelberg has served as PI or Co-PI of more than 25 NIH funded grants, and has published over 100 articles and book chapters.
 She received the Academy Health 1995 Young Investigator Award and 1997 Article of the Year Award, 2001 Family Practice Excellence in Research Award from the California Academy of Family Physicians (first recipient), George F. Kneller Endowed Chair at the David Geffen School of Medicine at UCLA (first recipient), and 2009 Society of Teachers of Family Medicine's Curtis Hames Award which honors individuals who through the course of their career, have contributed in a major, outstanding manner to the development of family medicine research.
 Dr. Gelberg is an alumna of UCLA (BA biology '77, MSPH public health/health services '97), Harvard University Medical School (MD '81), Montefiore Residency Program in Social Medicine (family medicine residency '84), and the RWJF UCLA Clinical Scholars Program (health services research fellowship '86) and Generalist Physician Faculty Scholars Program (faculty development award).

-Dr. Heinzerling is Associate Professor in Family Medicine and Medical Director for the Center for Behavioral & Addiction Medicine (CBAM).
+Dr. Heinzerling is Associate Professor in Family Medicine and a member of the Center for Behavioral & Addiction Medicine (CBAM).
 His research and clinical focus is on the discovery, development, and dissemination of anti-addiction medications.
 He has a primary care-based Addiction Medicine practice at the UCLA Family Health Center - the first of its kind in Los Angeles.
-He is the Principal Investigator on a clinical trial of a potential medication to treat methamphetamine dependence and on a study investigating possible genetic influences on response to anti-addiction medications.
+He is the Principal Investigator on clinical trials of potential medications to treat methamphetamine dependence.
+He also provides training and technical assistance on addiction treatment to select California health centers as part of the Treating Addiction in the Primary Care Safety Net (TAPC) program.
 Dr. Heinzerling received his BA in Human Biology and his MD from Stanford University.
 He completed residency in Internal Medicine/Primary Care at NYU Medical Center and Bellevue Hospital where he was Chief Resident in Medicine.
 He then completed the UCLA Robert Wood Johnson Clinical Scholars Program, during which he obtained an MPH from UCLA School of Public Health.

 Dr. Rose C. Maly is Associate Professor of Family Medicine.
 Dr. Maly received her BS in Biological Sciences and BA in Philosophy from UC Irvine.
 She received her MD from the UC Irvine College of Medicine and an MSPH from the UCLA School of Public Health.
 Dr. Maly did her residency in Family Medicine at UCLA, followed by a fellowship in Geriatric Medicine at UCLA.
 Her honors include the New Investigator Award from the American Geriatrics Society and appointments as a Robert Wood Johnson Foundation Generalist Physician Faculty Scholar and as an American Cancer Society Research Scholar for which she was the first to receive a research grant in excess of $2 million dollars from the American Cancer Society.
 Her research focus is on patient-physician communication and its impact on health-related quality of life and functioning, cancer survivorship, as well as quality of care.
 She has used a new diagnosis of breast cancer as a paradigm to highlight elements of patient-physician communication that are key in impacting these outcomes during a particularly vulnerable period in a patient's illness experience.
 Dr. Maly passionately believes that the patient-physician relationship itself is one of the most healing aspects of medical practice.
 She has particularly focused her research on special patient populations including the medically underserved, ethnic minorities, and the elderly that may suffer disproportionately from the consequences of poor patient-physician communication.
 Dr. Maly has a continuity practice in Geriatric Medicine at UCLA and teaches Doctoring courses for medical students which target topics not typically covered in a traditional medical school curriculum, including such areas as medical ethics, health care disparities, complementary and alternative medicine, and hospice and palliative care that are nonetheless critical to excellence and humanity in the practice of medicine.